-- Do any of your operations use cyanide in the recovery of gold or silver? - If so, are you a signatory to the International Cyanide Management Code, and are the relevant operations certified to the code?
+- On any of your operations use cyanide in the recovery of gold or silver? - If so, are you a signatory to the International Cyanide Management Code, and are the relevant operations certified to the code?

-- Centers for Disease Control and Prevention, Cyanide - Scheme And Scheme And
+- ■ WEBSITES - Senters for Disease Control and Prevention, Cyanide - | ICMI, International Cyanide Management Code for the Gold Mining Industry [the Cyanide Code] - PUBLICATIONS - Australian Government, Cyanide Management Handbook (2008)

-Australian Government, Cyanide Management Handbook (2008)
+DEFINITIONS AND APPLICABILITY